nbgrp/singlea/docs/bundles/singlea.md

 !!! note ""

-    Using of Sticky Sessions may lead to the case when the user attributes is not updated for a long time because they are reloaded during a successful user login (when processing `Symfony\Component\Security\Http\Event\LoginSuccessEvent`).
+    Using of Sticky Sessions may lead to the case when user attributes is not updated for a long time because they are reloaded at the successful user login (at the `Symfony\Component\Security\Http\Event\LoginSuccessEvent` handling).

 !!! note ""

-    Regardless of the use of Sticky Sessions, after the ticket cookie expired the user will be redirected to the login.
+    Regardless of the use of Sticky Sessions, after the ticket cookie expires the user will be redirected to log in.

 ## Events